Theory of sensory recall: causes and ramifications

 Let’s continue with another practical example – how would you go about providing a description of a giraffe?
 Do you know the answer already or the question is a bit unclear?
 And no – I’m not asking for the description of the animal, but rather how you would obtain that information.
 Try?
 For most people the process is the following – first they visualize the object and then start visually searching it to pick which information to present as an answer.
 So they approach the problem as if they’re “seeing” the animal for the very first time now and know nothing about it and will just start to “look” at it in the search for the information they need.
 Here are some shortcomings of this approach:

-- initial points may not prioritize the most crucial aspects.
+• initial points may not prioritize the most crucial aspects.

-- there is a risk of overlooking key information
+• there is a risk of overlooking key information

-- descriptions may inadvertently focus on details unrelated to the specified animal, but be based on the visualized scene surrounding it.
+• descriptions may inadvertently focus on details unrelated to the specified animal, but be based on the visualized scene surrounding it.

 Communication

 What’s the first thing that comes to mind, when asked to point to something similar to a vase?
 Try?
 For most people the process follows this path – they use the skill they’re most used to – either visual clues, sound or texture and link the objects based on such similarities instead of basing it on the actual meaning of the word – a vase serves the purpose of preserving the vitality of flowers by holding their stems in water.
 Typically of a tall design, it accommodates the height of the stems, minimizing the risk of tipping over.
 It must possess water resistance and a secure, well-fitted opening, preventing any imbalance or potential overturning caused by a disproportionate opening compared to the base.
-So usually people’s answers vary from some useful objects like bottles to some things that are totally different – for instance “woman” – with the similarity lying in the vases’ curved lines, which echo the aesthetics of a woman’s body.
+So usually people’s answers vary from some useful objects like bottles to some things that are totally different – for instance “a woman’s body” – with the similarity lying in the vases’ curved lines, which echo the aesthetics of the woman’s body.

 Sleeping, memories and remembering

-A major consequence:
+A major consequence

 How it relates to sleeping